lagotto/lagotto/docs/rake.md

 SAMPLE=50
 ```

-`FROM-UPDATE-DATE` means metadata updated since (inclusive) `{date}`, `UNTIL-UPDATE-DATE` means metadata updated until (inclusive) `{date}`. `MEMBER` is the CrossRef member_id, which you find by searching the member database, e.g. `http://api.crossref.org/members?query=elife`. `TYPE` is the type of the resource, e.g. `journal-article`, a listing of available types can be found at `http://api.crossref.org/types`. `SAMPLE` returns a random sample of x DOIs.
+* `FROM-UPDATE-DATE` means metadata updated since (inclusive) `{date}`, `UNTIL-UPDATE-DATE` means metadata updated until (inclusive) `{date}`.
+* `MEMBER` is the CrossRef member_id, which you find by searching the member database, e.g. `http://api.crossref.org/members?query=elife`.
+* `TYPE` is the type of the resource, e.g. `journal-article`, a listing of available types can be found at `http://api.crossref.org/types`.
+* `SAMPLE` returns a random sample of x DOIs and can be combined with the other parameters.

 For more information please see the [CrossRef API documentation](https://github.com/CrossRef/rest-api-doc/blob/master/funder_kpi_api.md).

-To load for example all eLife content created or updated in 2014, use the following:
+To load for example all eLife content created or updated in 2014, use the following command:

 ```sh
 bundle exec rake db:articles:import MEMBER=4374 FROM-UPDATE-DATE=2014-01 UNTIL-UPDATE-DATE=2014-12